aletheia-foundation/aletheia-events-and-outreach/running-events.md

 * Ask the venue space organiser for the wifi credentials and post them prominently
 * Greet all participants:
   - Ask them their name, and apologise for most likely forgetting it if you're not great with names
-  - Ask them to sign in, this can be on a piece of paper (in which case you will need pens) or just on a text document on a laptop.
+  - Ask them to sign in with their given name and an email address they'd like to be followed up on, this can be on a piece of paper (in which case you will need pens) or just on a text document on a laptop.
   - Give them their welcome pack if one was made
   - Ask them if they are fine with having their photo taken
 * Get everyone to write their name on a nametag if desired
 * If the contributer doesn't have a GitHub account, ask them to create one if they want and help them with this process if need be.
 * Passwords are annoying.
 If the user is creating a new GitHub account and they don't have a password manager, or they do have an account but just don't have a password manager, suggest that they download one and help them with setting it up if need be.
 Because it is opensource and easy to use, [Keepass](http://keepass.info/) is a good choice.
 * Invite the users to the [Aletheia Slack](https://aletheiafoundation.slack.com/) if they desire.
+* Encourage users to follow the Aletheia social media channels and to post on their own social media using any evetn specific hastags
+* Take photos, remembering to be mindful of the privacy choices of contributers
+* Take general notes about cool things happening, interesting goings on etc.
+* At the end of the event ask everyone to email you a brief outline of that they contributed.
+If contributors don't have access to email, get them to write it down if possible.

 ### After the event

 * Send out the post event survey
+* Write a thank you to everyone who attended.
+If this is a blanekt thank you to multiple people make sure their email is in be BCC field.
+* Using all the notes about contribution contributors emailed you, notes you made during the event and photos you took put together a blog post running through the event.